AutoRABIT Salesforce DevOps in Provar Test

 Included in this, we will discuss the following topics:

-That being said, you will need to make sure that your AutoRABIT user has permissions to perform the following actions using AutoRABIT permission names.
+That being said, you must ensure that your AutoRABIT user has permission to perform the following actions using AutoRABIT permission names.

-- Admin (This can be setup by an admin user rather than add these permissions to other user)
+• Admin (This can be set up by an admin user rather than adding these permissions to other users)

 For this guide, we are using an admin account in AutoRABIT for our configuration.
 However, it is recommended that you create a role in AutoRABIT for building Provar jobs and configuring them.
 An example role has been created below for reference.